sodiboo/niri-flake/docs.md

 >
 > **If a window's contents are so secret that they must never be captured by any (non-sandboxed) application, set `block-out-from = "screen-capture";`.**

-Essentially, use `block-out-from = "screen-capture";` if you want to be sure that the window is never visible to any external tool no matter what; or use `block-out-from = "screencast";` if you want to be able to capture screenshots of the window without its contents normally being visible in a screencast. (note: this is not a guarantee, as some tools may still leak the window contents, see above)
+Essentially, use `block-out-from = "screen-capture";` if you want to be sure that the window is never visible to any external tool no matter what; or use `block-out-from = "screencast";` if you want to be able to capture screenshots of the window without its contents normally being visible in a screencast. (at the risk of some tools still leaking the window contents, see above)

 <!-- sorting key: programs.niri.settings.l.window-rules.d.draw-border-with-background -->